How To Be More Fun

 Don't sit back and wait for the amusement to come to you

-They may also be bored somewhere and have all these 'if's running through their mind.
-"If the DJ starts playing better music I'll have fun.
+They may also be bored somewhere and have all these 'if's running through their mind: "If the DJ starts playing better music I'll have fun.
 If I was at (some other bar) I'd be having fun.
 If my friends start acting a certain way I'll have fun.
 Until those things happen I'll remain bored."
-It's a passive attitude, where they think they can only have fun if things largely out of their control flow towards them.
+It's a passive attitude, where they think they can only have fun if things largely out of their control flow toward them.

 Don't be a downer

-A second way to bring people down is to keep bringing up inappropriately depressing and heavy topics for the circumstances.
+A second way to bring everyone down is to keep bringing up inappropriately depressing and heavy topics for the circumstances.
 If you're out on a Friday night and it's obvious your friends want to take it easy and blow off steam, that isn't the time to go on about how you hate your parents, or how all your ex-girlfriends toyed with your emotions.

 Don't be overly serious